Wandalen/wTools/module/core/data_fmt/docs/pattern/003_formatter_design.md

 ### Applicability

 Apply this pattern when adding a new formatter to the library.
-New formatters must implement `Format` (not `TableShapedFormatter`).
-Use `TableShapedView` to extract flat row/column data when the formatter produces tabular output; operate on tree data directly when the formatter produces hierarchical output.
+New formatters must implement `Format` — `TableShapedFormatter` no longer exists as an option.
+Build or accept a `TableView` (typically via `RowBuilder::build_view()`) when the formatter produces tabular output; operate on tree data directly when the formatter produces hierarchical output.

 ### Consequences

-Decoupling via `TableShapedView` prevents formatters from depending on tree traversal details.
-The `Format` trait is the canonical extension point — new formatters implement `Format`, not the deprecated `TableShapedFormatter`.
-The dual `format()`/`write_to()` surface satisfies both in-memory and streaming output needs without separate formatter types.
-The deprecated `TableShapedFormatter` adds maintenance burden but is preserved for backward compatibility in 0.x versions.
+Decoupling via `TableView` prevents formatters from depending on tree traversal details.
+The `Format` trait is the canonical extension point — new formatters implement `Format`; the removed `TableShapedFormatter` is no longer an option.
+The dual `format()`/`write_to()` surface satisfies both in-memory and streaming output needs without separate formatter types. `TableShapedFormatter` was removed in v0.3.0 rather than preserved, eliminating the maintenance burden of two parallel interfaces — `Format` is the sole formatter interface today.